 Mandatory Policy

-Students who fail the course and fail to receive credit will reimburse the district for all costs directly related to the course.
-Prior to registering for the course, students under age 18 will have a parent or guardian sign a form indicating that the parent is responsible for the costs of the course should the student fail the course and fail to receive credit.
-Students who fail the course and fail to receive credit for reasons beyond their control including but not limited to physical incapacity, a death in the immediate family, or a move out of the school district may not be responsible for the cost of the course.
-The board may waive reimbursement of costs to the district for the previously listed reasons.
-Students dissatisfied with the board’s decision may appeal to the local AEA for a waiver of reimbursement.
+Students who fail a PSEO course and fail to receive credit are required to reimburse the school district for all costs directly related to the course up to the $250 reimbursement maximum.
+Prior to registering for the course, students under the age of 18 are required to have a parent/guardian sign a form indicating that the parent or legal guardian are responsible for the cost of the course should the student fail the course and fail to receive credit.
+Reimbursement waivers may be granted by the board if sufficient verification is provided to show that the student was unable to complete the course for reasons outside the student's control including, but not limited to, physical incapacity, a death in the immediate family, or a move out of the school district.

 Adopted: 11/92